ant-design-blazor/ant-design-blazor/docs/getting-started.en-US.md

 ### Specify the style/script auto-import location

+Note: Currently, static and Auto modes do not support automatic import, please import manually.

 After version 0.17.0, AntDesign Blazor component library utilizes [`JavaScript Initializers`](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/startup?view=aspnetcore-8.0#javascript-initializers) support automatic introduction of styles and scripts.
 CSS is introduced before the original `<link>` element of the page by default, and JS is introduced before all `<script>` elements by default.
 If you need to specify the location, simply add `<link antblazor-css>` or `<script antblazor-js></script>` to the specified location in `index.html`` or `App.razor`, and it will be automatically introduced before these two elements.

 ```html